priendeau/Fnct.d/README.rst

 detection behave with on-sight display and were ignored from Scripter.
 Good Practice at this moment it imply renaming file without extension into know one...

-This FileNameConversion function had some root inside Original lib from fnct.d three years ago, and was inclued inside fnct_lib.
+This FileNameConversion function had some root inside Original lib from Fnct.D three years ago, and was inclued inside fnct_lib.
 Being a major in name conversion it  also include possibility to search for a type and convert it or simply pass extra command.